mdn/content/files/en-us/web/api/gamepadhapticactuator/playeffect/index.md

 ### Parameters

 - _type_
   - : A string representing the desired effect.
-This can vary depending on the hardware type, possible values are "dual-rumble" or "vibration".
+This can vary depending on the hardware type.
+Possible values are "dual-rumble" or "vibration".

 - _params_